akses0/tcurl/README.md

 The exception-based API shown here has been fuzzed (not full coverage) and hammered with ASan/UBSan.
 It passes the full test suite.
 There are still some issues.

-For everyone crashing out about "seeing source code"—yes, it's a library.
-There will be some issues.
-That's how libraries work.

 Still under active development.
 The code shown is battle-tested, not final.

----

-## FAQ

-**Q: Why did you add a Q/A to a lame ass project like this?**
-A: To drive you insane.

-**Q: Can I use this for a production server?**
-A: It's designed for learning and experimentation.
-Run it locally or in controlled environments.

-**Q: Why implement curl when curl already exists?**
-A: Picked it as a challenge.
-Building something that already exists is one of the best ways to learn how it actually works.

-**Q: Why are you vibe coding bad software?**
-A: I build things.
-That's what I do.

-**Q: Did you even read any of the code?**
-A: There's no magic button that writes code like this.
-If you think there is, I'd encourage you to try a similar project yourself.

-**Q: Do you even know how to code?**
-A: CS and math degrees.
-4.0 GPA.
-Solo-raised my daughter through it.
-I code every waking moment.

----